Medical University of Vienna

 CV | Publications | Talks | Projects

-After his PhD in theoretical physics at the Technical University of Vienna in 1995 he held postdoc research positions at Humboldt Universität zu Berlin and Boston University before he joined the University of Vienna in 1999 and later Medical University.
-In 2001 he got a second PhD in economics at the University of Vienna and his Habilitation in theoretical physics.
-About this time - strongly influenced by visits to the Santa Fe Institute - he began to shift his focus from theoretical physics to biological and complex systems, which are now his main areas of scientific work.
+He obtained a PhD in theoretical physics from the Technical University of Vienna in 1995, and a PhD in economics from the University of Vienna in 2001.
+He held postdoc positions at Humboldt Universität zu Berlin and Boston University before he joined the faculta of the University of Vienna in 1999 and later Medical University.
+He obtaind his habilitation in theoretical physics in 2001.
+With his engagement with the Santa Fe Institute - he shifted his focus from theoretical physics to biological and complex systems, which are now his main areas of scientific work.

-Since 1995 Thurner has published more than 120 scientific articles in fundamental physics (topological excitations in quantum field theories, alternative entropy formulations), applied mathematics (wavelet statistics, fractal harmonic analysis, diffusion processes), complex systems(network theory, evolutionary systems), life sciences (heart beat dynamics, gene regulatory networks, cell motility, bioinformatics), econophysics (price formation, banking regulation, systemic risk) and lately in social sciences (opinion formation and buerocratic inefficiency).
+Since 1995 Thurner has published more than 160 scientific articles in fundamental physics (topological excitations in quantum field theories, alternative entropy formulations), applied mathematics (wavelet statistics, fractal harmonic analysis, diffusion processes), complex systems(network theory, evolutionary systems), life sciences (heart beat dynamics, gene regulatory networks, cell motility, bioinformatics), econophysics (price formation, banking regulation, systemic risk) and lately in social sciences (opinion formation, buerocratic inefficiency, virtual worlds).
 He holds 2 patents.

-Thurner has (co-) organized several international workshops, conferences and summerschools, and has himself presented more than 150 talks.
-His work has received broad interest from the media such as the New York Times, BBC world, Nature, New Scientist, Physics World and is featured in more than 100 newspaper, radio and television reports.
-He works in a network of scientists mostly around the Santa Fe Institute, the Collegium Budapest, where he was a fellow in 2007, and several European initiatives, such as COST actions, where he serves as the Austrian delegate.
-Thurner serves as a member of several scientific boards.
+Thurner has (co-) organized several international workshops, conferences and summerschools, and has himself presented more than 200 talks.
+His work has received broad interest from the media such as the New York Times, BBC world, Nature, New Scientist, Physics World and is featured in more than 350 newspaper, radio and television reports.
+He works in a network of scientists mostly around the Santa Fe Institute, the Collegium Budapest, where he was a fellow in 2007, and many European initiatives.
+Thurner serves as a member of several scientific and editorial boards.

-Apart from science Thurner has been active in quantitative financial consulting for financial institutions since 2003 in particular for automated trading strategies.
+Apart from science Thurner has been active in quantitative financial consulting for financial institutions since 2003.
 In 1993 he founded a non-professional chamber music group for which he still plays the clarinet.